What Is Occipital Neuralgia?

 Some common causes include:

-• Compression of the atlantoaxial ligament as the dorsal ramus emerges
+• Compression of the atlantoaxial ligament as the dorsal ramus emerges and exits the spine

 • Compression of the deep to superficial turn around the inferiolateral border of the obliquus capitis inferior muscle and its tight investing fascia

-• Compression of the deep side of semispinalis capitis, where initial piercing can involve entrapment in either the muscle itself or surrounding fascia
+• Compression of the deep side of semispinalis capitis, where initial piercing can involve entrapment in either the muscle itself or surrounding fascia or

 • Compression of the superficial side of semispinalis capitis, where completion of nerve piercing muscle and its fascia again poses risk